 • Add arugula mixture to drained pasta.
 Toss to combine.

 • Return salmon to pan, skin side down.
 Increase heat to medium-high.
 When salmon begins to sizzle, add edamame.

 • Pour sweet garlic sauce over salmon.
-Cook without disturbing until salmon is firm to the touch and opaque throughout, about 2 minutes.
+Cook without disturbing until salmon is firm to the touch and opaque throughout, 2-3 minutes.

 • Adjust sauce consistency as desired with reserved cooking liquid.

 • Garnish with benne seeds and remaining green onion.
 Enjoy!

 Nancie McDermott is a cookbook author and cooking teacher fascinated by the people, stories, and places behind the food.
 A NC native and graduate of UNC Chapel Hill, she loves exploring the history, culture, and distinctions within the regional cuisines of the American South.
 Nancie is a member of the International Association of Culinary Professionals, Les Dames d’Escoffier, Association of Food Journalists, and the Southern Foodways Alliance, and lives with her family in Chapel Hill NC.Learn More...